freealise/fretboard/guitar/readme.md

 Portable and versatile microtonal stick guitar to be laser cut (and other DIY musical instruments) for soundtracks, meditation and public hypnosis.

-natural noise -> pitch shift & comb filter as delays / convolver (~vocoder)
+natural noise (recorded or from audio input) -> pitch shift & comb filter as delays / convolver (~vocoder)
 sub+harmonic filter with noise input (xor generator?) / convolver
 (frequency / impulse response)